History of Hyderabad, Sindh: Post-modern age

-Hyderabad, twice the capital of Sindh and now the sixth largest city of Pakistan, is one of the oldest cities of the South Asia.
+Hyderabad, twice the capital of Sindh and now the seventh largest city of Pakistan, is one of the oldest cities of the South Asia.
 Hyderabad is a communication centre, connected by rail with Peshawar and Karachi.
 The second largest city of the province of Sindh, it has over 6 million people dwelling in it.

 Diverse ethnic settlements

 People migrated from across the border into Pakistan were all ethnically diverse.
 Migrants that settled in the province of Punjab were predominantly Punjabi speaking people and amalgamated well with the natives, whilst the people that came into the territories of the province of Sindh found no bond with the natives of Sindh, neither cultural nor racial, not even religious at times.
 Most Sindhi natives were Hindus.
 The new emigrants found difficult to mingle with the native neighbours in their newly allotted homes.
 And even decades after independence, the tensions seems to rise even steeper limits.
 The emigrants were given a new identity, a new name – Muhajirs.